220814/HeadlessmcRewrite/README.md

 # Thanks :
 - 3arthqu4ke : The lead developer, along with his collaborators, created headlessmc.
 - uid22 / 3 : Added offline functionality to allow playing Minecraft on servers using an offline account.

-# The repository will be permanently archived if no incidents are reported after 50 days.